-Feminine care pads (also called external feminine care products) are designed to meet the hygiene needs of women during the menstrual cycle.
+Feminine care pads are products designed to meet the hygiene needs of women during the menstrual cycle.
 They are also used after childbirth or surgical interventions for the purpose of absorbing liquids.
 Although not specifically intended for this purpose, they are also sometimes used for light urinary incontinence.

-Modern feminine care products offer a range of benefits to women, such as increased freedom to maintain leisure and sporting activities during the menstrual cycle.
+Feminine care pads offer a range of benefits to women, such as increased freedom to maintain leisure and sporting activities during the menstrual cycle.
 These products are designed to be comfortable, easy to use and provide highly efficient and discreet hygienic protection.
 Products can be easily and discreetly carried around and hygienically disposed by wrapping the product with its individual packaging.
 Table 4 illustrates the main features of different types of feminine care pads.